 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 Charter schools are also held accountable to authorizing entities.
 If there are more families seeking admittance to a charter school than there are seats, an old-fashioned lottery system is usually used to randomly determine admittance.

 Learn more from the Massachusetts Charter School Association.

 Depending on where you live, you may have access to a third type of public school: magnet schools.
 These schools are free public schools that allow kids to focus on specific themes, like science or the performing arts.
-Massachusetts has a handful of magnet schools, which may be a good choice if your student learns best by diving deeply into a subject they are passionate about.
+Massachusetts has just a handful of magnet schools, such as Worcester Arts Magnet School and Tatnuck Magnet School.
+A magnet school may be a good choice if your student learns best by diving deeply into a subject they are passionate about.
 Contact your school district to learn if there any magnet schools or programs near you.

 Families in Massachusetts can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Massachusetts’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 There are more than 500 private schools across the state.

 The average tuition for private schools in Massachusetts is $21,668 per year, but keep in mind that schools often are more affordable at the elementary level than high school.
 Unfortunately, there are no state-run scholarship options in Massachusetts at present, but private scholarships may be available.
 Also, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.